PySimpleGUI/DocsCleanup/Home tab/3_FOOTER.md

 #### Write Applications, Use PySimpleGUI, Write Tutorials, Teach Others

 These are a few of the ways you can directly contribute to PySimpleGUI.
-Using the package to make cool stuff and helping others learn how to use it to make cool stuff and a big help to PySimpleGUI.   **Everyone** learns from seeing other people's implementations.
-It's through user's creating applications that new problems and needs are discovered.
+Using the package to make cool stuff and helping others learn how to use it to make cool stuff is a big help to PySimpleGUI.   **Everyone** learns from seeing other people's implementations.
+It's through the user's creating applications that new problems and needs are discovered.
 These have had a profound and positive impact on the project in the past.

 #### Pull Requests

 Pull requests are *not being accepted* for the project.
 This includes sending code changes via other means than "pull requests".
-Plainly put, core code you send will not be used.
+Plainly put, core code that you send will not be used.

 #### Bug Fixes